 Things to do in Thailand

-The former Kingdom of Siam is one of the top places to visit in Southeast Asia for all types of budgets - and for good reason.
-From simple beach huts to luxury hotels with pools, butlers and 5-star cuisine, there is something here for everyone.
+The former Kingdom of Siam is one of the top places to visit in Southeast Asia for all types of budgets.
+For good reason.
+From simple beach huts to luxury hotels with pools, butlers and 5-star cuisine, there is something for everyone.

 Things to do in Bangkok